energyscope/EnergyScope/README.md

 - [3], for reference to the energyscope MILP modeling framework
 - [4], for reference to the current code

-You are welcome to report any bugs related to the code or its documentation through a git Issue or by emailing:
+You are welcome to report any bugs related to the code or its documentation through a git Issue or to add your version of EnergyScope as a branch of this repository.
- moret.stefano@gmail.com or gauthierLimpens@gmail.com

 # References:  #